As it’s Sir Paul McCartney’s 80th Birthday!

 The second and technically the last Beatles Movie.
 Technically the last because the group fell out of love with the idea of movies, but were contractually obliged to make four, this obviously lead to the animated Yellow Submarine and the fly on the wall Let It Be.

 The film, which was a comedy drama, made it’s Royal World Premiere at the London Pavilion Theatre in the West End of London on 29th July, 1965 in the presence of Princess Margaret, Countess of Snowdon and the Earl of Snowdon.

-Whilst the film was not reviewed at the time with the same high level of admiration as their first, half century later the film is regarded as being influential, particuarly in the subsequent development of music videos.
+Whilst the film did not get the same rave reviews as the A Hard Day’s Night, today the film is regarded as being influential, particularly in the subsequent development of music videos.

 Learning that Ringo has the ring the cult are determined to retrieve the ring and sacrifice the woman.
 So the great Swami Clang, Ahme, and several cult members including Bhuta, leave for London to track down The Beatles…

 Paul McCartney as Paul

 Eleanor Bron as Ahme

 Roy Kinnear as Algernon